 My Nonprofit Reviews

-Review for Schizophrenia and Related Disorders Alliance of America, Houston, TX, USA
+Review for Schizophrenia and Related Disorders Alliance of America, Alexandria, VA, USA

 I have attended the local SA support group (of which SARDAA is the non-profit host) almost weekly for the last seven years or so.
 I took some time away from therapy and the support I received from the members of SA was invaluable.
 Therapy is winding down for me again, but the stability of our group reassures me even in weeks when I'm having symptoms.
 Working for a drop-in as a Peer Support Specialist for ten years, I know a little bit about hope and recovery.
 SA provides both for me.
 It helps that the members are all peers, including our group leader who is a skilled facillitator.
 Even though I only talk to them once a week, I consider them to be friends.
 Sometimes my symptoms make leaving my apartment difficult, but SA always makes the effort worthwhile.
 I credit the group as a big part of my recovery and accomplishments.